 - The entities SGAM AI CREDIT PLUS and SGAM AI CREDIT PLUS OPPORTUNITES, previously affiliated with the Corporate Centre, are now part of Corporate and Investment Banking.
-The Group has also transferred a securities portfolio classified in available-for-sale securities and held-to-maturity securities from the Corporate Centre to Corporate and Investment Banking.
+The Group has also transferred a securities portfolio classified in available-for-sale securities and held-to-maturity securities from the Corporate and Investment Banking.